Ask any SEO specialist about predicting ROI from their marketing efforts, and you’ll get a variety of responses, centering on one idea:

 - Average revenue per session

-For example, a typical eCommerce client might have numbers that look like this:
+A typical eCommerce client might have numbers that look like this:

-Using those numbers, we can estimate what monthly revenue would be if we increased the number of monthly sessions that occur from organic traffic.
+With a little bit of math, we can estimate what monthly revenue would be if we increased the number of monthly sessions that occur from organic traffic.

 Impressive numbers right?